Pinoy Family Recipes

 Bangus belly with tausi in plates.

-What is Tausi
+What is Tausi?

 Bangus with tausi ingredients in bowls.
 Bangus belly, ginger, garlic, onion, tausi, tomatoes, green chilies, fish sauce, black pepper and cooking oil.